Greek Marinated Olives with Feta, Lemon & Garlic

 Green olives from Chalkidiki: These olives are known for their vibrant green skin that has a glossy finish.
 Their flesh is firm and rich, and they have a subtle fruity scent.
 When it comes to taste, they have a unique blend of bitterness and spiciness that is truly one-of-a-kind.
 They are widely recognized in Greece and beyond as some of the finest table olives available.

 Throumpa olives from Crete: These olives have a distinct black hue and a firm consistency.
-They are infested with the Phoma oleae fungus, and as they mature on the tree, it causes them to lose their bitterness.
-Additionally, no human intervention is necessary once the best olives have been chosen.
+They are naturally cured on the tree, as they mature, the Phoma oleae fungus causes them to lose their bitterness without any human intervention.
+Once the best olives have been selected, nature does the rest.

-Throumpa olives from Chios: Same as the previous variety, the bitterness of these olives is removed by the fungus Phoma oleae that grows on the tree, so there's no need for any extra processing.
-These olives are left to dry out naturally without any additional heat sources.
-You can find Throumpa Chiou all over the island and beyond, as they are gaining popularity due to their deliciously sweet flavor.
+Throumpa olives from Chios: Like the Cretan variety, the bitterness of these olives is removed naturally by the Phoma oleae fungus on the tree — no extra processing needed.
+They are left to dry out naturally without any additional heat sources.
+You can find Throumpa Chiou all over the island and beyond, and they are gaining well-deserved popularity for their deliciously sweet flavor.

-You can use many wonderful olives from other countries, such as Castelvetrano olives from Sicily, Italy, Cacereña and Manzanilla from Spain, Olives Noires de Nyons from France, etc.
+Beyond Greece: You can use many wonderful olives from other countries, such as Castelvetrano olives from Sicily, Italy (buttery and mild), Cacereña and Manzanilla from Spain, or Olives Noires de Nyons from France.
+Any good-quality olive will shine in this marinade.

-In a skillet, add ¼ cup of extra virgin olive oil, the sliced garlic, lemon peel and sliced chili pepper, and cook over medium heat for two-three minutes.
+4. In a skillet, add ¼ cup of extra virgin olive oil, the sliced garlic, lemon peel, and sliced chili pepper, and cook over medium heat for two to three minutes.
 Add the olives and cook for five minutes.

-Break the feta into bite-size pieces and put it in a shallow bowl.
+1. Break the feta into bite-sized pieces and put it in a shallow bowl.
 Pour over the olives, garlic, chilies, and all the olive oil.

 A shallow bowl with marinated olives in olive oil, lemon peel, feta cheese and garlic.
 A cloth napkin, pieces of bread and herbs are around, on a wooden table.